Power corrections in the determination of heavy meson LCDAs: A renormalon-based estimation: Numerical Analysis

 \section{Numerical Analysis}

-Following the procedure outlined in the previous section, we analyze the power corrections up to second order in $\Lambda_{\mathrm{QCD}}/m_Q$ for the LCDAs of both D mesons and $\overline{\mathrm{B}}$ mesons.
+Following the procedure outlined in the previous section, we analyze the power corrections up to second order in $\Lambda_{\mathrm{QCD}}/m_Q$ for the LCDAs of both $\mathrm{D}$ mesons and $\overline{\mathrm{B}}$ mesons.
 We employ established LCDA models to examine how power corrections influence the transition to HQET LCDAs.
-Additionally, we adopt a model for the HQET LCDA of the \( \mathrm{D} \) meson to estimate the power corrections when matching to the QCD LCDA.
+Additionally, we adopt phenomenological models for the HQET LCDA of the \( \mathrm{D} \) meson to estimate the power corrections when matching to the QCD LCDA.
+It should be noted that these analyses of power corrections may exhibit model dependence and can be improved once reliable results from lattice simulations of QCD LCDAs become available in the future.